RightUpNorth/Right-Up-North-Dem-Bones-PDG/README.md

+# Run Dem Bones

+A houdini digital (SOP) asset that utilises PDG with wedging to turn alembic animations into skinned fbx files.

+Features:
+  - Define through primitive attribute how to split up the geometry.
+  - A dynamic Bone calculation method based on curvature complexity on a specific frame.
+  - Easily switch between results on the SOP level.
+  - Apply the unique parameters of your wedge onto the top level parameters.
+This allows the asset to run faster and guarantees an accurate reconstruction when the input changes.
+  - Each wedge is merged into one skeleton

+# How to install
+tbd

+# Where to find the demo HIP
+tbd

 # What is Dem Bones?

 Open Source repository developed by SEED EA based on the implementation of Smooth Skinning Decomposition with Rigid Bones,